Experts tell us that everyone dreams. But could they actually contain communications from our Creator God?

 Take for example the book of Job, which is thought to be one of the older books in the bible, possibly written around the time of the patriarchs such as Abraham.
 This comment from one of Job’s friends gives us insight into how dreams were viewed in the culture of that time:

-- Psalm 16:7, saying, “I will praise the Lord, who counsels me; even at night my heart instructs me”.
+- Psalm 16:7, NIV “I will praise the Lord, who counsels me; even at night my heart instructs me”.

-In Psalm 17:3 David says, “You have tried my heart; You have visited me by night…” and he concludes in verse 17, “… I shall behold Your face in righteousness; I will be satisfied with Your likeness when I awake,”
+- Psalm 17:3, NASB You have tried my heart; You have visited me by night…” and he concludes in verse 17, “… I shall behold Your face in righteousness; I will be satisfied with Your likeness when I awake,”

-How much more then should we expect to hear from God in our dreams, as well as through many other ways?
+How much more, then, should we expect to hear from God in our dreams, as well as through many other ways?

-In Acts 2 Peter is quoting the book of Joel, saying, “‘And it shall be in the last days’, God says, ‘that I will put forth my Spirit on all mankind; And your sons and daughters shall prophesy!
-And your young men shall see visions, And your old men shall dream dreams.’”
-This is referring to the the new covenant era which Jesus instigated and that we are now living in; a time where that which was once only available to a few prophets is now available to all mankind.
+This is referring to the new era which Jesus initiated – and that we are now living in: a time where the connection with God which was once only available to a few prophets – is now available to all mankind.

 Be encouraged: All means all!
 I take heart from the fact that young and old are mentioned, as are men and women.
 All ages.
 All people.
 Everybody.